• The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 All rights reserved.

-• How To Protect Yourself Against Tenancy Fraud - Addendum
+• Addendum - Protect Yourself Against Problem Tenants and Fraud

 Tenancy fraud is on the rise all across Canada, and many landlords have horror stories of unpaid rent and utilities, and extensive, deliberate, catastrophic damage to their property.
 Problem tenants intentionally seek out amateur unprepared landlords, and avoid professional property managers, because they know professional property managers run background checks, use proper legal documents, and would never rent to them.
 Many of these tenants have defrauded multiple landlords.